idkwhatusernameuse/Podium/README.md

 # Podium

+Micro is dead.

-An Alles Micro client for Android made in Kotlin.
-This project is under construction and ISN'T WORKING AT THE MOMENT.
-Also, there's no public API for Alles Micro currently.
+An Alles Micro client for Android made in Kotlin. ~~This project is under construction and ISN'T WORKING AT THE MOMENT.
+Also, there's no public API for Alles Micro currently.~~

 ### License